swsnu/swppfall2021/hw4/README.md

 A5.
 Please use the POSTMAN app instead of chrome extension.

 Q6.
 Should we handle 400 bad request?
 A6.
-You don't need to take care of 400 bad request for this HW.
+Handling 400 bad request is a good practice, and we've covered how to catch KeyError and JSONDecodeError during practice session.
+We recommend you to handle 400 for the better code quality of your DJango API server. **However**, we do not test 400 for this HW.
 That is, you may assume that frontend always sends well-formatted data.

 ## Submission